rxRust/rxRust/README.md

 ## Runtime error propagating

-In general, if a extension need user provide a closure, this extension will provide a version named 'xxx_with_err' to support propagating a runtime error through return an `Err` type.
-For examaple:
+ In rx_rs, every extension has two version method.
+One version is use when no runtime error will be propagated.
+This version receive an normal closure.
+The other is use when when will propagating runtime error, named `xxx_with_err`, and receive an closure that return an `Result` type, to detect if an runtime error occur.
+For example:

 ```rust
 use rx_rs::{ops::{ Map }, prelude::*};